 I’m all about fresh starts, but I’m not so fond of cleaning.
 Instead of making a big fuss about cleaning every spring, how about cleaning like a minimalist instead, so that you don’t have to have big, scary cleaning sprees again?

 Here are some tips I’ve discovered that will give you a clean home while doing less.
-Plus, we put together a worksheet to help you track some of these new cleaning habits.

 Wash as you cook

-On a similar note, wash as you c0ok.
+On a similar note, wash as you cook.
 In any downtime, be cleaning up.
 I like to clean everything or at least rinse everything, before I sit down to eat.
 I basically don’t have to come back and clean up later.
 It takes me about two minutes tops after I’m done eating to clean up.

 Do a five minute morning + night cleanup

 Build the habit of cleaning for five minutes before you go to work and five minutes before you head to bed into your routine.

 No matter how busy you are, you always have time for five minutes.
 And you would be amazed at how much you can accomplish in five minutes when you time yourself.
 Do this every night and you’ll realize that your house doesn’t ever become a disaster.
 It’s always mostly clutter-free.

 Pair your tasks